socec/bitstamp-simple/README.md

 Just use Python to run *bitstamp-simple.py* and enter "?" to get internal help.

+If you have PyCrypto intalled your Bitstamp authorization data is stored encrypted.

 If you find this useful you can always leave a tip (BTC):
 1KigKW7R2tt19Vs4ZXkx7CH1cQA9Lm8L8t